-On 30 April 2018, the Sentencing Act 2017 (SA) replaced the previous Criminal Law (Sentencing) Act 1988 (SA) and regulates sentencing in South Australia.
+The Sentencing Act 2017 (SA) regulates sentencing in South Australia.

 The primary purpose in sentencing a defendant is to protect the safety of the community [Sentencing Act 2017 (SA) s 3].
 Additionally, the court can take into account a number of sentencing principles and factors when determining sentence.
 The relevant sentencing factors are the same regardless of whether the defendant pleads guilty or is found guilty.
 The sentencing factors are set out in section 11 of the Sentencing Act 2017 (SA):